vanessasgh/Dotify/README.md

 # Your App by Vanessa Sugiharto

-This is an app for homework 3 that is a music player list where you can scroll through the song list.
-Clicking on one of the song will display a mini player with the chosen song description and a shuffle button.
-You can rotate the screen into horizontal and it will still keep the same state.
-Clicking the mini player will open up the song detail and there's a settings button.
-This song detail can also be rotated horizontally and it will keep the same state.
-Clicking the settings button will show 3 buttons: profile, statistics and about.
-Clicking the profile and about button will direct you to the profile and about pages.
-Clicking the statistics button will direct you to the statistics page that show the chosen album picture and the number of plays.
-You can click the back button to go back to the settings page.
+This is an app for homework 4 that is a music player list where you can scroll through the song list.
+The functionality that was added onto it is in the settings when an individual song is clicked on.
+When the setting button is clicked and the profile button is clicked afterwards, it will display the user info that is grabbed from an online source.

 ## Extra credit
-1. Back button is provided on the fragment pages (besides the settings fragment)
+None

 ## Screenshots
 <img src="./emulator.jpg" alt="Screenshot of the app" height="500" />